What is TRIANGLE?

 Finally, the testbed also incorporates commercial mobile devices (UEs).
 The devices are physically connected to the testbed.
 To accurately measure the power consumption, the N6705B power analyzer directly powers the device.
 Other measurement instruments may be added in the future.

-More details available under: triangle-project.eu
+More details are available at: triangle-project.eu